MichaelLake01/MichaelLake01/README.md

 - 👋 Hi, I’m @MichaelLake01
 - 👀 I’m interested in Web development and programming
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning more about web development
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- Forever learning, forever growing 🚀
+- Forever learning, forever growing 🚀 Schooled and self-taught 🎓

 <!---
 MichaelLake01/MichaelLake01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.